-L.A.
+&lt;sup>5 L.A.
 Romin & J.A.
 Muck (2002).
 Utah Field Office Guidelines for Raptor from Human and Land Use Disturbances, U.S. Fish and Wildlife Service, Utah Field Office, Salt Lake City, January 2002 update.

 Sunrise and sunset are important times of the day for wildlife and visitor use and experience.
-Biologically important behaviors for many species occur during this time, such as the dawn chorus for songbirds.
-Wildlife viewing is often conducted during this time of day as well.
+Biologically important behaviors for many species occur during this time, such as prime foraging, mating, and communication.
 The time restrictions have been included in this ATMP to protect these Park resources.
 The hours of operation provide quiet periods of the day during which visitors can enjoy natural sounds and preserve opportunities for solitude in backcountry areas.